VersoBit/WeatherDoge/README.md

 Got something to add?
 Best way to get your idea in to the app is forking, coding, and submitting a pull request!

-## Spare Change?
-We ♥ Dogecoin.
-If you're feeling generous, our Dogecoin address is `DMdXi3PJ3o5sXpcnXLvqAvHerKLbBCC9yE`

-If you're feeling generous but don't have Dogecoin we also accept [more conventional donations through BitPay](https://bitpay.com/928010/donate).

-The original dogeweather.com has a Dogecoin address too!
-They deserve it! `DD5z316BX6YMzj4ARp8opoMBf82hbZB7N5`

-Thank you!

 ## Contact Us
 Weather Doge is maintained by [Kevin](https://twitter.com/Kev1nMark) and [Rylea](https://twitter.com/DeviledMoon) of [VersoBit](https://versobit.com/).
 Say hi [on Twitter](https://twitter.com/VersoBit) or [send us an email](mailto:hello@versobit.com).
 We'd love to hear from you.